 A: Extensive.
-I'm sure I function like an Olympic athlete.
+I function like an Olympic athlete.
 I have to ensure I’m operating from the highest vibration possible when in writing mode.
 This means ensuring that I’m disciplined about my life choices.
 I’ve been aiming to get at least eight hours of sleep each night since I was a teenager.
 Even when I was coordinating film productions for the studios, my sleep schedule was strict.
-I know on the Warner Bros. feature film, “The Perfect Storm”, that once we started shooting I was on set at 7 am and when that clock struck 7 pm, I was out of there regardless of where we were on the shooting schedule.
+On the Warner Bros. feature film, “The Perfect Storm”, once we started shooting I was on set at 7 am and when that clock struck 7 pm, I was out of there regardless of where we were on the shooting schedule.
 I’d be back in bed by 930pm in order to wake up at 530 am.
 That’s a grueling schedule.
 I was on the shoot for a year, but six months of that year we were filming on that schedule.
 That’s how strict I can be to ensure I’m operating at optimum levels.
 And I was 26 years old at the time.
 It's not typically that common for someone in their 20’s to be that strict necessarily, but I was running a film production that had 800 crew members with the studio checking in on you like clockwork.
 There’s no messing around with that, but we did have fun while we worked.
 It wasn't all strict and discipline.
 I'm a well known practical joker.

 Q: How long on average does it take you to write a book?

 A: It varies from manuscript to manuscript.
 For some books the first draft can be completed in a month, while others can take much longer on up to a year.
-There is no definitive pattern between each.
+There is no definitive time pattern between each.
 "Realm of the Wise One" took three weeks.
 "Paint the Silence" took a month.
 "Warrior of Light" took six months.
-So there's no default time frame.
+So there's no default time frame for me.

 Q: Do you try more to be original or deliver readers what they want?

-A: I write what I'm guided to write first, but I also pay attention to the issues and questions people have.
+A: I write what I'm guided to write first, but I also pay attention to the common issues and questions people have.
 I then tend to incorporate the answers in the work, so that it's always there for whoever is looking for it.
-Sometimes I receive pretty common questions.

 A: That's a good question for them.
 There are also people who aren't interested in the work.
 There's no such thing as Universal love on Earth.
 For those that do gravitate to it, it's likely because the content is inspiring, empowering, and relatable regardless of ones personal belief system.
 It inspires and empowers me while working on it, so naturally it would inspire others.
-I was stunned to find that people who weren’t necessarily spiritual or didn’t have any belief system in place found that they were moved by what they read.
+I was stunned to find that people who weren’t necessarily spiritual or didn’t have any faith based belief system in place found that they were moved by some of my works.
 It helped them make positive decisions in their life that they kept brushing aside, so I learned that Spirits information was Universal, even if some are not ready for the material or don't care for it.
 Even though my team has said that just because you don't like what you're hearing or reading doesn't mean you don't need it.

 When I first started writing spiritual content, I was doing it for myself.
-It was stuff I wanted to talk about out loud.
+It was content I wanted to talk about.
 Soon the letters from readers started to come in and that was what clued me in that it’s having a positive impact on so many people.
-Wearing the author hat, I have to work in isolation, even though I’m a sociable person.
+Wearing the author hat I have to work in isolation, even though I’m a sociable person.
 I have to turn that switch off when it’s time to get to business.
-When I’m creating, I’m not paying attention to anything else, so I have no idea that something is impactful until I’m told.
+When I’m creating I’m not paying attention to anything else, so I have no idea that something is impactful until I’m told.
 I'm a temperamental artist feeling every nuance of energy from all facets of this plane.
 It makes me feel disconnected and isolated from it all.
 As a writer, I'm also in my head quite a bit, which is not always a fun place to be.

 Q: What was your most difficult content to write?